StevenBlack/vocab/million-dollar-words.md

 ### omnifarious
 Of all varieties or forms; diverse.
-Nothing to do with being supremely wicked or evil.
-That's nefarious (see nefarious).

 ### omnificent
 Having supreme creative power; able to create all things.
-Many people think God is omnificent; some very egotistical people think they are, too.
-Say OMM-NIF- EH-SENT.

 ### oniomania
-An irrepressible urge to buy things; the kind of condition that inspires astronomical credit card bills and t-shirt slogans like: "When the going gets tough, the tough go shopping."
+An irrepressible urge to buy things.

 ### onism